codeccoop/forms-bridge/readme.txt

 Forms Bridge comes with free addons.
 Each addon adds to the plugin new bridges to work with specific APIs, new workflow jobs and bridge templates.

-Forms Bridge has core support for generic REST API bridges and addons for:
+Forms Bridge has the following addons:

 * [REST API](https://en.wikipedia.org/wiki/REST)
 * [Bigin](https://www.bigin.com/developer/docs/apis/v2/?source=developer)